 Heating with compost

-This one of the crazier methods of generating heat, but it works and is absolutely sustainable.
-The general principle behind this is that compost generates heat when it is decomposing.
+This one of the crazier methods of generating heat but works well and is absolutely sustainable.
+The general principle behind this is that compost generates heat when decomposing.

 If you can capture this heat in some way (for example, by running water pipes through your compost heap), then you can use it to warm your home.

 Tips to keep your house warmer without heating

 #1 Close the curtains – A huge amount of heat escapes via radiation into the external environment.
 Since your windows are the thinnest part of your house, they provide the most direct and easiest route for heat to escape.
 By closing the curtains, you are effectively placing a layer of insulation over the windows and cutting back on the amount of heat leaving your house.